akhidnukhlis/simple-go-pdf-generator/README.md

 1. create a qr-code (.png)
 2. add a favicon to the qr-code
 3. create a pdf file from an image
-4. add metadata to pdf files
+4. add metadata to pdf files (Tittle, Author, Description, Keywords)
+5. modify pdf producer
-5. encrypt and decrypt pdf files
+6. encrypt and decrypt pdf files
-6. add an image (qr-code) to the pdf file
+7. add an image (qr-code) to the pdf file
+8. convert docx to pdf using Ghostscript

 ### Built With